ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        domain, this sets the approximate [radial, poloidal] size of this box in m.
 This variable is only used when domain = 'middle' time_range : array_like, [0,-1]
-       Time range for which analysis is done.
+       Time index range for which analysis is done.
 Default is entire range. -1 for the final time step is interpreted as up to the final time step, inclusively. npeaks_fit : int